cosmospkg/cosmos-docs/docs/11-Transport.md

 - Transport is **pluggable**, not assumed
 - `cosmos-core` should not link any HTTP libraries directly
+- `cosmos-transport` is always compiled, but only minimal features are enabled by default
 - No TLS or HTTPS unless explicitly enabled
 - No background syncs, retries, or hidden redirects